Rear window Actuator with Protection Bracket

 - Open side window.
-Select location for the bracket (close to handle but leave enough room so as not to interfere with movement of the handle, and making allowance for the protection bracket to be installed).
+Select location for side window bracket (close to handle but leave enough room so as not to interfere with movement of the handle, and making allowance for the protection bracket to be installed).
 Drill two holes through the bracket and into the window frame with a 3.5mm pop rivet drill.
-(Be careful not to hit the window glass with the drill as this may shatter the glass) Using the pop rivets supplied install the bracket onto the underside of the window frame.
+Using the pop rivets supplied install the bracket onto the window frame.

 - Repeat step 1 & 2 for 3 other locking positions (next to handles) on side windows.

-- Hold actuator on rear window frame as near as possible to the window handle but not as to interfere with the movement of the handle, and making allowance if the protection bracket is to be installed.
-Then place and mark the position of the bracket on the frame of the window making sure the lip of the bracket is facing towards the actuator, so if the window closes with the actuator in the locked position the bracket will push the pin into the actuator.
-Drill the two holes for pop rivets and mount small bracket using supplied pop rivets.
+- Hold an actuator on the rear window frame as near as possible to the window handle but not as to interfere with the movement of the handle, and making allowance for the protection bracket to be installed.
+Then place and mark the position of the rear window bracket on the frame of the window making sure the lip of the bracket is facing towards the actuator, so if the window closes with the actuator in the locked position the bracket will push the pin into the actuator.
+Drill the two holes for pop rivets and install the bracket using supplied pop rivets.